 It might be your grandma’s way of cleaning the mirror.
 The problem is that newspapers have debris and can even leave ink stains.
 That’s particularly true for today’s paper production.
 That’s why it might be useless to clean this way.

-Maintaining your bathroom mirror clean shouldn’t necessarily be a hassle.
+Maintaining a clean bathroom mirror shouldn’t necessarily be a hassle.
 A minimum effort on a regular basis can secure optimal results.
 Thanks to this guide, you also know which steps to take in the cleaning and maintenance process.